CPAP Alternatives for Obstructive Sleep Apnea.

 2

 The only way to know with certainty is with a sleep study ordered by a physician.
-During your initial consultation, we use two research backed screening surveys to help determine whether a sleep study is the appropriate next step.
+During your initial consultation, we use research backed screenings to help determine whether a sleep study is the appropriate next step.

 I struggle with CPAP.
 Is a dental device a good option?